qnphard/Levels/src/assets/feelings/Stress.md

 Stress ends not by controlling life, but by **trusting life**.
 You stop living in “what if” and start living in “what is.”

-> “Peace is already here when fear of the future is surrendered.” — *Letting Go*
+> "Peace is already here when fear of the future is surrendered." — *Letting Go*

----

-## UI Notes (App Integration)

-**Title Card:**
-> “Stress isn’t pressure from life — it’s fear of the future.”

-**Section Titles:**
-- What stress really is
-- Fear and the future
-- How it feels in the body
-- Failed coping patterns
-- Letting go of fear
-- Returning to the present

-- **Cross-links:** From this chapter, link to Suppression, Repression, Expression, and Escape for deeper dives.